hailelagi/hailelagi.com/content/writing/stitch-fs.md

 ## file systems come with great responsibility
 A semantic guarantee with a heavy burden that filesystems and tangentially databases make is to say they'll take your data to disk and won't lose it along the way via some kind of mechanisms to force writes to disk, in the face of the real world which can and does _lose_ data[^8] and sometimes lies about it, alas our software and hardware are trying their best and define models like "crash stop" and "fail stop", this gets doubly hard for large data centers and distributed systems[^9] where data loss isn't just loss, it's a cascade failure mode of corruption and headaches.
 There are of course many things to be done to guard against the troubling world of physical disks, such as magic numbers, checksums and RAID which transparently map logical IO to physical IO for fault-tolerance in a fail-stop model via your preffered mapping (stripping, mirroring & parity.) and of course the [clever rabbit hole of bit flipping repair algorithms](https://transactional.blog/blog/2024-erasure-coding).

-Perhaps a more disturbing thought, why a filesystem if you have a database?[^10] [SQLite](https://www.sqlite.org/fasterthanfs.html) seems to agree, as does [Oracle](https://docs.oracle.com/cd/B16351_01/doc/server.102/b14196/asm001.htm#), it's certainly interesting and perhaps it's worth the inherited complexity? why stop at the filesystem? or disk manager? perhaps let's do away with the operating system altogether?[^11] questions for another time :)
+Perhaps a more disturbing thought, why a filesystem if you have a database?[^10] [SQLite](https://www.sqlite.org/fasterthanfs.html) seems to agree, as does [Oracle](https://docs.oracle.com/cd/B16351_01/doc/server.102/b14196/asm001.htm#), it's certainly interesting and perhaps it's worth the inherited complexity? why stop at the filesystem? or disk manager? perhaps let's do away with the operating system altogether?[^11]

 ## transactions and the WAL
 todo: a simple commit protocol + wal over object storage.